frjo/hugo-theme-zen/README.md

 2. Remove your projects `_colors.scss`, take note of the colours you have changed.
 3. Override colours and other css variables in projects `_custom.scss`.
 4. Update/remove/convert variables you overridden in projects `_extra.scss` so they match changes in themes `_variables.scss` and `_sass_variables.scss`.
-5. If you have overriden templates you will need to use the new template strucure in your root layout directory.
+5. If you have overridden templates you will need to use the new template structure in your root layout directory.

 ## Version 4.x

 * Minimum Hugo version is now v0.124.0.
-This is the reson for making this v4.
+This is the reason for making this v4.
 * Updated a number of things to remove all "WARN  deprecated".
 * No other significant changes.